Forpee/webdev-puzzles/README.md

 #### Answer: D

-When you assign an object inside square bracket notation to a variable the object is passed by value.
+You assign the first ... in zoo to equal the object animal